 If you’re wondering, “what the heck is a vector?” start on this post where I cover everything you need to know to get started with vectors.

 Once you know if you need vectors, you can decide whether or not Procreate is even an option for making your patterns.
-Procreate only produces raster images (that means pixels!) so if you have a client or a licensing deal that requires vectors, then Affinity Designer is best bet.
+Procreate only produces raster images (that means pixels!) so if you have a client or a licensing deal that requires vectors, then Affinity Designer is your best bet.
 Also, Affinity works for both raster and vector images so you can do a combination in Affinity, although many people complain that the raster brushes they love in Procreate aren’t available in Affinity.
 So while you can make raster images in Affinity, they may not be made with the raster brushes you know and love.

 Do You Want Have a Live Pattern Preview?